 - Playing the Victim Card: His wrestling heel persona was as a deluded Smug Snake would-be wrestler, who would bait better wrestlers into kayfabe injuring him, and then play the victim and try underhanded ways to get revenge on them.

 - Professional Wrestling: Had a famous feud with Jerry Lawler in Memphis.

-- Self-Deprecation - A key theme of his 1983 PBS Soundstage special was how hated he was by that point in his career; one whole segment is based around him getting arrested and banished to an island for "going too far".
-At the end, via Double Vision, Foreign Man confronts Andy and points out that "you've not only ruined your career, but you've ruined my career too" — and winds up reducing him to tears.
+- Self-Deprecation: A key theme of his 1983 PBS Soundstage special was how hated he was by that point in his career; one whole segment is based around him getting arrested and banished to an island for "going too far".
+In the end, via Double Vision, Foreign Man confronts Andy and points out that "you've not only ruined your career, but you've ruined my career too" — and winds up reducing him to tears.

-- Stealth Parody - Tony Clifton, but played to create a genuine Hatedom more than a Misaimed Fandom.
+- Stealth Parody: Tony Clifton, but played to create a genuine target of hate more than a Misaimed Fandom.

 - Unsympathetic Comedy Protagonist: Tony Clifton; not only is he a Jerk Ass, but he was created on the premise that (as expressed in Man on the Moon) "everybody loves a villain".

 - Worked Shoot: They're not just for wrestling anymore!